 With summertime in full swing, I’m sure that many of you have road trips planned.
 Whether you’re just headed a couple of hours down the road or driving cross-country, kiddos can quickly get restless in the back seat, right?
 Right.
 Well, I know mine can, anyway.
 Especially Elliott.
 Man, that kid just won’t sleep in a car and with a 12-hour drive to Colorado coming up pretty quickly, I’m trying to be prepared for her restlessness.
 We’re renting a van, you see, and 7 of us will be in need of kid-friendly entertainment.
+With so many people in one vehicle, and as a safety measure, I had to Find out more about personal injury law in other states before starting the drive.

 My super-clever friend Valerie mentioned yesterday that she was buying a set of commercially available topic cards for and upcoming occasion in her life.
 I started pricing them and decided to make some myself instead.
 I’m sure the boxed sets are great, but we’ve got so many upcoming trips that I’m trying to pinch pennies, stay green and keep our travel budget under control.